0zhu/cygwin-portable/README.md

 > How Can I access Windows drives?

 /mnt/DRIVE.
-Additionally current Windows folder is mapped to /home/WINUSER
+Additionally current Windows user folder is mapped to /home/WINUSER

 > Can I change username after installation